stevejay/react-roving-tabindex/README.md

 };

 const ToolbarButton = ({ disabled = false, children }: Props) => {
-  const ref = React.useRef<HTMLButtonElement>(null);
+  // The ref of the input to be controlled. const ref = React.useRef<HTMLButtonElement>(null);

   // handleKeyDown and handleClick are stable for the lifetime of the component: const [tabIndex, focused, handleKeyDown, handleClick] = useRovingTabIndex(
-    ref, // don't change the value of this ref disabled // change this as you like throughout the lifetime of the component );
+    ref, // Don't change the value of this ref. disabled // But change this as you like throughout the lifetime of the component.
+  );

-  // Use some mechanism to set focus on the button if it gets focused,
+  // Use some mechanism to set focus on the button if it gets focus.
-  // in this case using the included useFocusEffect hook: useFocusEffect(focused, ref);
+  // In this case I use the included useFocusEffect hook: useFocusEffect(focused, ref);

   return (
     <button
       ref={ref}
-      tabIndex={tabIndex} // must be applied here
+      tabIndex={tabIndex} // tabIndex must be applied here. disabled={disabled}
-      disabled={disabled}
       onKeyDown={handleKeyDown}
       onClick={handleClick}